The Matthew Bates Story

 In a letter written by local resident Jonas Crisler on Nov.
 11, 1852, he states, "there has been at least 30 ran off this fall, 14 at least at and about Burlington and the rest about Petersburg: Abraham Piatt's, Thomas Graves', and William Whittaker, all the most valuable.
 I have no doubt if things continue slaves will be scarce near the Ohio River, particularly if old Matt Bates and his clan continue their privilege they have had.
 I believe they have been their pilots."

 The letter referenced Matt Bates who they believed was helping people escape slavery.
-The proximity of the family's home and Matt's work to the river put them in a position to be aware of the comings and goings of abolitionists and slave hunters.
-It's probable that Jonas Crisler's suspicions were correct.
+The proximity of the Matt's home to the river put him in a position to be aware of the comings and goings of abolitionists and slave hunters.
+Jonas Crisler's suspicions may have been correct.

-By 1852, the Bates family were probably run out of Boone County because we find them over in Indiana.
-Two years later, Matt's son Jerry is found back in Boone County, involved in a court case where he was accused of stealing a horse.
-Jerry initially denied being in Boone County but later he admitted to coming over from Lawrenceburg and attending a party at the Kirtleys the same night the horse was stolen.
+Many of the Bates family members, incuding Matt, had left Boone County sometime after 1852.
+Two years later, Jerry Bates was involved in a court case in Boone County, accused of stealing a horse.
+Jerry initially denied the charge, but later admitted to coming over from Lawrenceburg and attending a party at the Kirtleys the same night the horse was stolen.
 The next morning a man named Stockwell testified to seeing Bates riding a horse towards Covington.
 Stockwell asked Bates if he was trying to help people escape slavery, to which he replied "no."